 Safe, permanent waterproofing sealer for concrete, masonry, stucco or brick

 GBS Penetrating Sealer is a waterborne polyester polymer and polyurethane that works best on concrete, brick, stucco and masonry.
-It waterproofs and preserves in just one application, plus it comes with a 15-year waterproofing warranty.
+It waterproofs and preserves with 3-5 coats, plus it comes with a 15-year waterproofing warranty.
 Unlike topical sealers that sit on the surface and rub off with wear and tear, GBS Penetrating Sealer protects from inside the material where it can't wear away.
 In other words, this sealer actually becomes part of the substrate.

-This sealer penetrates two to four inches deep, filling molecular voids to completely solidify the surface.
-When it dries, it becomes part of the structure.
+This sealer penetrates two to four inches deep, filling molecular voids to completely solidify the entire structure.
+When it dries, it becomes part of the structure creating a solid matrix.
 This means there's no room left for water to infiltrate and leak through.
 In addition, the substrate becomes stronger and lasts longer.

 NOTE 1: GBS Penetrating Sealer should not be used in areas constantly under water such as cisterns.
-Also any areas that have been power troweled, especially in basements, need to be acid etched before application.
+Also, any areas that have been power troweled, especially in basements, need to be acid etched or mechanically ground before application in order to open the pores.
 NOTE2: Do not use this product in working fireplaces as it is not suited to that kind of heat (may bubble and melt).
-NOTE3: This product will only perform well if applied correctly.
+NOTE3: If you plan on applying ceramic or porcelain tile to the surface at some point in the future, do not use this product.
+It will seal the concrete so well that the thinset will not adhere to the surface—unless, of course, it is etched or ground.
+NOTE4: This product will only perform well if applied correctly.
 Be sure to read and follow the application instructions.
-For proper adhesion, the surface to be sealed must be:
+For proper adhesion, the surface must be:

 Free of any other sealers, coatings, stamped concrete release agents